The NMC is committed to developing and implementing an effective system of revalidation for nurses and midwives

 We are publishing regular updates on the different stages and progress we are making in implementing revalidation.

-To build on our previous extensive engagement with stakeholders, we are running a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.
+To build on our previous extensive engagement with stakeholders, we ran a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.

-This is a two-stage, six-month public consultation, which will run from January until August 2014.
-The consultation as a whole will address revising the Code (the standards of good nursing and midwifery practice) and implementing revalidation.
+This was a two-stage, six-month public consultation, which ran from January until August 2014.
+The consultation as a whole addressed revising the Code (the standards of good nursing and midwifery practice) and implementing revalidation.

 In part one, which ran January–March, we focused on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
 This will help ensure the model we launch in December 2015 is flexible and fit for purpose.
 We also gathered information to draft a revised Code and develop guidance for revalidation.

-Part two of the consultation concentrates more on the draft Code and focused engagement.
+Part two of the consultation concentrated more on the draft Code and focused engagement.
 The Code is central to nursing practice and will therefore be a key part of revalidation.
-We are also consulting on key themes in the revalidation guidance.
-This stage of the consultation will involve focus groups run by Ipsos MORI and an online survey for everyone to take part in.
+We also consulted on key themes in the revalidation guidance.
+This stage of the consultation involved focus groups run by Ipsos MORI and an online survey for everyone.

-The second part of the consultation runs for 12 weeks and closes on 11 August 2014.
-See our consultation page for further information.
+The second part of the consultation ran for 12 weeks and closed on 11 August 2014.

 For any further information about revalidation, please email firstname.lastname@example.org